ahmaed0hakam/shakey/README.md

 - Maintain type safety with proper interfaces
 - Use relative URLs in services - the interceptor handles the rest
 - Configure API endpoints in environment files
-- Use the planet generation command for new celestial bodies
+- Use the planet generation script for new celestial bodies

 ## 📄 License